 6. Separate the Na2O, Al2O3 or MgO from the metallic fuel.

 7. Send the oxide residue for electrolytic recovery of the reducing metal.

 8. Electrolytically recycle the reducing metal.
 Note that the released oxygen is not radioactive.
 Even O-19 will fully decay to stable F-19 by about 300 seconds after neutron absorption.

 9. Send the metallic residue to the fission product separation process.

 Fission Product Separation Process (PYRO PROCESS):

 In the following process description the pyro process is used to separate fission products and zirconium from the heavy elements.
-It is possible that the Volatile Fluoride process may be more suitable than the pyro process.
-This fission product separation process choice requires further study.

 1. Separate (fission products plus zirconium) and the (heavy metals) using the liquid cadmium based pyro process.